bondagit/whisper-alsa/README.md

 > Duration (in seconds) of each audio buffer.
 Default 5.

 > **silence_threshold**:
-> An audio sample is marked as silence if its value is below this threshold.
+> An audio sample is marked as silence if its value as PCM float is below this threshold.
 Default 0.001.
-> An audio buffer containing more than 100ms (1600 samples) of non-silence is passed to Whisper, > otherwise it gets discarded.
+> An audio buffer containing more than 100ms (1600 samples) of non-silence is passed to Whisper, otherwise it gets discarded.

 > **model**:
 > Whisper model file path.
 The default is the base English model.